ddmitov/perl-executing-browser/doc/SETTINGS.md

   6669 - Alternate IRC [Apple addition]
   ```

-* ``command-line-arguments`` is an array holding all command-line arguments that have to be passed to a local Perl server.
+* **command-line-arguments** is an ``Array`` holding all command-line arguments that have to be passed to a local Perl server.
 The ``#PORT#`` keyword within the command-line arguments is substituted with the first available safe port when a port range is given.
 It is not possible to supply the first available safe port to the local server application if the ``#PORT#`` keyword is missing within the command line arguments.

-* ``shutdown_command`` is a string appended to the base URL of the local server to make a special URL which is invoked just before PEB is closed to shut down the local server and prevent it from becoming a zombie process. ``shutdown_command`` is not needed if the local server uses a WebSocket connection to detect when PEB is disconnected and shut down on its own - see [Tabula](https://github.com/ddmitov/tabula) as an example.
+* **shutdown_command** is a ``String`` appended to the base URL of the local server to make a special URL which is invoked just before PEB is closed to shut down the local server and prevent it from becoming a zombie process. ``shutdown_command`` is not needed if the local server uses a WebSocket connection to detect when PEB is disconnected and shut down on its own - see the [Tabula](https://github.com/ddmitov/tabula) application as an example.

 ## Selecting Files and Folders
 Selecting files or folders with their full paths is performed by clicking a link to a pseudo filename composed from the name of the JavaScript object with the settings of the wanted dialog and a ``.dialog`` extension.
 Selected files or folders are seamlessly inserted in any local page by the ``receiverFunction`` taking all selected files or folders as its only argument.